 No later than thirty (30) days after receipt by the Hearing Officer of the Application for Determination and the written recommendation of the Director and the City Attorney, the Hearing Officer shall hold a public hearing on the application.
 Written notice of the hearing shall be mailed by the City to the applicant at least fourteen (14) days prior to the scheduled hearing.
 At the hearing, the Hearing Officer shall take evidence and sworn testimony in regard to the criteria set forth in Section 6.19.10 or Section 6.19.11, whichever is applicable, and shall follow such rules of procedure as may be established by the Director.
 The parties before the Hearing Officer shall include the City and the applicant.
-Testimony shall be limited to the matters directly relating to the standards set forth in Section 6.19.10 or Section 6.19.11, whichever is applicable.
-The City Attorney shall represent the City, shall attend the public hearing and shall offer such evidence as is relevant to the proceedings.
-The other parties to the proceedings, or their authorized agents, may offer such evidence at the public hearing as is relevant to the proceedings and criteria.
-The order of presentation before the Hearing Officer at the public hearing shall be as follows: (1) the City's summary of the application, written recommendation, witnesses and other evidence; (2) the applicant's witnesses and evidence; and (3) city rebuttal, if any.
+Testimony shall be limited to the matters directly relating to the standards set forth in Section 6.19.10 or Section 6.19.11 represent the City, shall attend the public hearing and shall offer such evidence as is relevant to the proceedings.
+The other parties to the proceedings and criteria.
+The order of presentation before the Hearing Officer at the public hearing as is relevant to the proceedings and criteria.

+the application, written recommendation, witnesses and other evidence; (2) the applicant's witnesses and evidence; and (3) city rebuttal, if any.